koliseoapi/help/content/tickets/validation.md

 ## Downloading the list of tickets

 The list of tickets sold is available under the **Attendees** tab of your event.
-To download the list:
+To download the file:

 1. Go to the edit page for your event and select the tab **Attendees**.
 2. Click the **Download as CSV** button.